+15.8 Sick Days

-15.8 A weekly Employee shall be eligible for three (3) paid minimum-call sick days per production.
+A weekly Employee shall be eligible for paid minimum-call sick days as follows:

 The sick days may be taken for the diagnosis, care, treatment or prevention of an existing or potential health condition exclusive of any temporary sick pay provisions that may be available from time to time.
+Applicable to Tiers 1-4, negotiable for tier 5 shows.